ptthanhnumber1/my-forth-app/plan.md

-this is plan of main
+plan of main ,do not modified
+step1 :
+step2 :